 The coronavirus pandemic has thrown many of us into the role of de facto homeschool teacher.
-In addition to all your other responsibilities, you may be finding it difficult keeping your children on track or helping them with assignments, especially if they’re in different grades.
+In addition to all your other responsibilities, you may be finding it difficult to keep your children on track or help them with assignments, especially if they’re in different grades.
 Keep in mind that this is a stressful time for kids as well, and that it’s normal for them to regress or act out in ways they normally wouldn’t.
 Going easy on your kids can help reduce their stress levels as well as your own.

-Create a routine.
+Create a learning routine.
 A routine gives kids a sense of normalcy during an otherwise uncertain time.
 But you don’t have to go crazy with color-coded schedules if that’s not your style.
-Just create a general outline that you think you can maintain on most days that still leaves room for flexibility and down-time.
+Just create a general outline that you think you can maintain on most days that still leaves room for flexibility and downtime.
 If possible, try to designate a workspace for each member of the family.